 Another November delight not to be ignored is the opportunity to step outside and make the most of crispy leaves underfoot.
 This can be regarded as one of the most beautiful times of the year.
 The golden leaves are like cornflakes and low sunlight makes a wonderful spectacle as it shines through shrubs and trees.
 Get the kids outside and they will love what autumn has brought.

 Dont miss the opportunity to plant bulbs and lots of them!
 This is a great time to snap up some bargains as garden outlets sell off their unsold bulb stock.
 They will still grow and flower, provided they have been kept dry and cool.
 Its the perfect time to plant tulips, which are some of the last to be plunged under the soil reader for a glorious spring display.
 Perhaps you can dream up a few unique colour combinations which will make your creation stand out from the crowd.

 Finally, no November is complete without a few fireworks and this is a great reason to enjoy the outdoors.
 Step out to partake in some sort of firework fest, then enjoy traditional fireworks food including jacket potatoes, soup and mulled wine or spiced cider.
 The perfect accompaniment to the silvery season!

-and one thing that most gardeners have in common is a love of plants and gardens.
+Its never too early to indulge in a little garden-related festive shopping and one thing that most gardeners have in common is a love of plants and gardens.

-November provides an opportunity to see whats new and perhaps indulge in a few flowering fantasies Shopping for friends
+Shopping for friends should be a pleasure, especially if they are garden lovers.
+November provides an opportunity to see whats new and perhaps indulge in a few flowering fantasies

 Its a great month for snapping up some Christmas gifts whilst they are available.
 Gardeners gift kits containing twine, copper tape, plant markers, spare secateurs and gloves of course are always well received.
 Treat yourself to something too, you probably deserve it!